TAMARA MILLER Biography

 Tamara currently resides in Austin, Texas where she has performed in some of Austin's most reputable venues including: The Parish, One World Theatre, Waterloo Records, The Belmont, Speakeasy, and Fox 7 Austin Morning News.
 Tamara's original music has been featured on radio and on numerous TV networks worldwide including CBS, FOX, ABC, MLB, MTV, OWN, DMX (Discovery Networks across Europe), TeenNick, Global TV.
 Tamara's music is featured on AT&T's Original Series -- You Me Her, The Dr. Oz Show, Fox Sports MLB World series Games, Bad Chad Customs (DMX - across Europe), Indie Films (including a Singaporean Short Film), and Reality TV in the US, Europe, and Israel.

 Tamara is currently composing full time for several music libraries based in Los Angeles.
-Miller has been collaborating on several Dance Pop projects and recently landed an exciting placement on the Emmy Award Winning Soap Opera, The Young and the Restless.
+Miller has been collaborating on several Dance Pop projects and recently landed exciting placements (including her latest song "Be Your Everything") on the Emmy Award Winning Soap Opera, The Young and the Restless.
 Tamara has also written and produced custom tracks which landed placements on The Bachelorette Australia!

 As a Singer-Songwriter-Pianist, Tamara's debut EP "60 Seconds" (produced in Toronto by Juno Award Winner, Ron Lopata), was featured on the hit teen drama series, Degrassi: The Next Generation.
 Her follow up EP "Changing Lanes" (produced by Juno Award Winner, David Martin) received an HMMA Nomination (HOLLYWOOD MUSIC IN MEDIA AWARDS) for "BEST POP SONG."